xeokit/sdk/V2_VS_V3_WHITEPAPER.md

 - **Multiple `View`s per `Scene`** — split-pane, picture-in-picture, before/after, and
   orthographic plan/elevation alongside 3D perspective, at zero geometry duplication.
   Each `View` has its own camera, per-object state, section planes, and effects.
+- **Headless, Node.js-capable core** — viewer and renderer are opt-in; the `Scene` /
+  `Data` graphs and all loaders / exporters run without a browser, so the same code path serves the in-browser viewer and server-side conversion, validation, and preprocessing.
+- **Robust dynamic transforms in double-precision space** — RTC tiling is fully hidden, so objects move freely and accurately across the entire coordinate space, not just within their original RTC tile (a case V2 does not handle robustly).
+- **Configurable GPU memory budget + usage tracking** — `memoryConfigs` / `createMemoryConfigs`
+  to size allocation for the target device, and `getMemoryUsage()` to observe it live.
+- **Complete error / warning logging** — uniform, subscribable `onError` event channels across subsystems, with an `EventsLogger` that captures every event hub at once.
 - **Symmetric format export** — glTF, OBJ/MTL, dotbim, XGF, 3DXML, DXF/SVG, splats,
   and round-trippable scene/data JSON.
 - **2D drawings pipeline** — orthographic plan / section / elevation generation with